SlimTim10/Arduino-Text-Adventure/README.md

 ## Development

 To customize the game, edit the `setup_world()` function in `arduinotextadventure.ino`.
-You can set the map dimensions, make walls, add enemies, and set up the player.
+You can set the map dimensions, set the goal location, make walls, add enemies, and set up the player.

 Example: